-At Wolf Pediatric Therapy Services of Barry County, we believe in nurturing a child’s interests and imagination and empowering them with the skills they need to do big things and thrive as individuals.
+At Wolf Pediatric Therapy Services, we believe in nurturing a child’s interests and imagination and empowering them with the skills they need to do big things and thrive as individuals.

-Located in Cassville, MO, our pediatric therapy clinic provides a variety of treatment options for children across Barry County and the surrounding areas.
+Located in Eureka Springs, AR, our pediatric therapy clinic provides a variety of treatment options for children across Eureka Springs and the surrounding areas.
 From Occupational Therapy and Pediatric Physical Therapy to Speech Therapy, and more, we provide individualized treatment in a fun and interactive environment to help every child reach their full developmental potential.

-If you have concerns or suspect that your child may have delays, please have your physician fax a referral to 479-363-6763 so that we can schedule an evaluation.
-You can also contact our office to speak with a Physical or Occupational Therapist if you have additional questions or concerns.
+If you have concerns or suspect that your child may have delays, please have your physician fax a referral to 479-363-6422 so that we can schedule an evaluation.
+You can also contact our office to speak with a Speech, Physical, or Occupational Therapist if you have additional questions or concerns.

 Pediatric Services We Offer